dandurdev/dandurdev/README.md

 About Me

 - 📫 I'm a student of Health Information Systems, which's about Health Statistic Systems
-- 🌱 Also I'm currently learning Javascript 'cause I ❤ Web Development 🐱‍💻
+- 🌱 Also I'm currently learning HTML, CSS & Javascript 🐱‍💻

 <!--